Contents:

 - is for a UK public audience and public benefit

-- starts 16 weeks or more after the time of application
+- starts 16 weeks or more after the application deadline

 - has a duration of up to one year, from your call for applicants to delivery of a final session.
 We may, by exception, consider programmes with a longer duration if there is a clear case for why this is necessary